Company formation in Poland

 Representation

 Foreign companies can open their representative offices in Poland only for the development and advertising of their own activities.
-To open Representatives need to be registered in the Register of Representatives foreign enterprises under the Ministry of Economy and Labor of Poland, which is made on the basis of an application from an interested foreign company.
+In order to open Representatives need to be registered in the Register of Representatives foreign enterprises under the Ministry of Economy and Labor of Poland, which is made on the basis of an application from an interested foreign company.

-The application must be made in Polish and contain the following information:
+The application to be filed in Polish language shall contain the following information:

 - Name, place of registration and legal entity of a foreign company opening its representative office